parafoxia/analytix/examples/README.md

 # analytix: examples

-This folder contains various examples of how *analytix* can be used to retrieve data.
-This set does not aim to be exhaustive, but instead cover the most common use cases (predominantly things you can do on the "Channel analytics" page on the YouTube Studio).
+This folder contains various examples of how analytix can be used to retrieve data.
+This set does not aim to be exhaustive, but instead cover the most common use cases.

 Note that each example requires a secrets file, which is not provided.

 ## Directory

-* [daily-views.py](https://github.com/parafoxia/analytix/blob/main/examples/daily-views.py) — Plots your channel's daily views for 2021 on a lineplot.
-* [monthly-likes.py](https://github.com/parafoxia/analytix/blob/main/examples/monthly-likes.py) — Plots your channel's monthly likes for 2021 on a violinplot (a type of boxplot).
-Each month is split by days you received dislikes, and days you didn't.
-* [revenue-ecdf.py](https://github.com/parafoxia/analytix/blob/main/examples/revenue-ecdf.py) — Plots your channel's revenue, ad revenue, and gross revenue for the first quarter of 2022 as a ECDF graph.
+* [overview28.py](https://github.com/parafoxia/analytix/blob/main/examples/overview.py) — Plots your channel's views, watch time, subscribers, and estimated revenue over the last 28 days.

 ## License